kirdmi/projects_yandex_practicum/comments_classification_model_training/README.md

 It is necessary to create a tool that allows you to search for toxic comments and send them for moderation.

 The value of the quality metric *F1* must be at least 0.75.

+The model was experimentally selected - LinearRegression, which showed the target values of the metric.

 Libraries: pandas, numpy, nltk, sklearn, lightgbm, pymystem3, spacy, re